Biden and the Democrats Agree to Keep Trying to Agree

 Mere hours later, Pelosi could not confirm whether a vote would be held Thursday when repeatedly pressed by reporters.
 It’s been a day of ephemeral statements, as the ground repeatedly shifts under lawmakers and the reporters covering them.

-The bulk of the framework is focused on child care and climate provisions, with some funding sprinkled hither and yon for health care and other Democratic priorities.
-It includes $400 billion for child care, universal pre-kindergarten, and $200 billion for extending the expanded child tax credit and the earned income tax credit by one year.
-There is $150 billion aimed at strengthening home care, $130 billion to extend tax credits for the Affordable Care Act, including making them available to millions of uninsured Americans who live in states which have not expanded Medicaid.
+The bulk of the framework is focused on childcare and climate provisions, with some funding sprinkled hither and yon for health care and other Democratic priorities.
+It includes $400 billion for childcare, universal pre-kindergarten, and $200 billion for extending the expanded child tax credit and the earned income tax credit by one year.
+There is $150 billion aimed at strengthening home care; $130 billion to extend tax credits for the Affordable Care Act, including making them available to millions of uninsured Americans who live in states that have not expanded Medicaid.
 There would also be some expansion of Medicare, with $35 billion dedicated to establishing a hearing benefit.

 There is also $100 billion for immigration reform, but this will likely be excluded from the final bill.
 Democrats are hoping to pass their bill through reconciliation, a process that allows legislation to be approved by a simple majority.
 There are strict rules for using reconciliation, and the Senate parliamentarian, an expert in the rules of the chamber, is likely to offer the opinion that it cannot be included.
 (If you’re looking for a little light reading, the bill text clocks in at 1,684 pages.)
 The proposed revenue streams are expected to cover nearly $2 trillion, and include a new minimum corporate tax rate and a new surtax on millionaires and billionaires.